 While attending the University of Memphis on an athletic scholarship, Soup was invited to a Fellowship of Christian Athletes (FCA) event, and December 5, 1981, he surrendered his heart and life to our Lord and Savior, Jesus Christ.
 That day, his life was radically changed.
 Upon completing his eligibility at the college formerly known as “Memphis State,” Soup began to work with FCA in the inner city schools of Memphis, TN.
 After working for several years with different ministries, including FCA, Youth for Christ, Neighborhood Housing Opportunity, as well as pastoring a church for 7 years, Soup felt the need to start a leadership and discipling ministry for kids in the inner city.
 In 1997, he established Eikon Ministries.
 Soup currently serves as Executive Director.
 Soup met the beautiful Linda in 1982 at Memphis State, and 2 years later they were married.
 Presently they reside in the Binghampton community, in the inner city of Memphis.
 Soup and Linda have four children: Antonio, LaSaundra, Jonathan, and Tabitha, as well as 7 grandchildren.

-Counselor, Moriah House
+Speaker and Counselor, Moriah House

 Ariyana is constantly recognizing God’s grace as she teaches the bible and makes disciples in her everyday life.
 Ariyana first recognized God’s grace in her life when she heard the gospel and responded in faith while in college at theUniversity of Illinois at Chicago.
 A few years later, she moved to Memphis to join the staff of Downline Ministries.
 While at Downline, she served as the Women's Director for the Emerging Leaders program for 6 years.
 Those years shaped her heart for discipleship as she poured into women from all different backgrounds.
 After several years of volunteering with Moriah House, a long-term recovery program for women and their children, she joined its staff in 2014 as a counselor who walks with women through their recovery.
 Ariyana also teaches at the Downline Institute in Memphis and Little Rock.
 She has spoken at the past five Downline Summits, international discipleship conferences, youth conferences, and women's retreats.
 Her passion for discipleship and the Word of God is contagious.
 She desires to help people recognize their thirst for the Lord through the study of His Word.
 She is amazed every day that God chooses her to teach His Word.
 She enjoys building friendships that cross cultural and geographical lines.
 In her free time, she loves traveling, Netflix and trying new Memphis restaurants.